Death threats, tweets jolt GOP infrastructure supporters

 WASHINGTON (AP) — The last time Congress approved a major renewal of federal highway and other transportation programs, the votes were 359-65 in the House and 83-16 in the Senate.
-It was backed by nearly every Democrat and robust majorities of Republicans.
+It was backed by nearly every Democrat and a robust majority of Republicans.

 The votes, six years apart, and the harsh blowback against Republican mavericks illustrate a GOP in which conservative voices have grown louder and more militant, fanned by Trump’s bellicose four years in office.
 Growing numbers of progressives have made Democrats more liberal too, with both shifts fueling a sharpening of partisanship in Washington.